max-carter-math/max-carter-math.github.io/conf_talks.md

 #### Past Talks:

+* 1 Apr 2022: *Unitary representations and the type I property of group acting on trees*, Symmetries in Newcastle seminar, The University of Newcastle (Invited Talk).

+* 17 Mar 2022: *Unitary representations and group algebras of scale groups*, Confirmation seminar, The University of Newcastle.

-* *Graduate Address*, College of Engineering Science and Environment graduation ceremony, The University of Newcastle, 13/12/2021.
+* 13 Dec 2021: *Graduate Address*, College of Engineering Science and Environment graduation ceremony, The University of Newcastle.

-* *Representation Theory of Locally Compact Groups: Spherical and Induced Representations*, Local Seminar, The University of Newcastle, 06/09/2021.
+* 6 Sep 2021: *Representation Theory of Locally Compact Groups: Spherical and Induced Representations*, Local Seminar, The University of Newcastle.

-* *Cartan-like Decompositions of Totally Disconnected Locally Compact Groups*, Australian Algebra Conference (AAC04), 18/01/2021.
+* 18 Jan 2021: *Cartan-like Decompositions of Totally Disconnected Locally Compact Groups*, Australian Algebra Conference (AAC04).

-* *Cartan-like Decompositions of Totally Disconnected Locally Compact Groups*, Postgraduate Group Theory Conference 2020, 15/01/2021.
+* 15 Jan 2021: *Cartan-like Decompositions of Totally Disconnected Locally Compact Groups*, Postgraduate Group Theory Conference 2020.

-* *Two Properties of Totally Disconnected Locally Compact Groups*, Honours Thesis Seminar, The University of Newcastle, 26/11/2020.
+* 26 Nov 2020: *Two Properties of Totally Disconnected Locally Compact Groups*, Honours Thesis Seminar, The University of Newcastle.

-* *Two Properties of Totally Disconnected Locally Compact Groups*, Local Seminar, The University of Newcastle, 24/07/2020.
+* 24 July 2020: *Two Properties of Totally Disconnected Locally Compact Groups*, Local Seminar, The University of Newcastle.

-* *Decomposition Theorems for Automorphism Groups of Trees*, Local Seminar, The University of Newcastle, 07/11/2019.
+* 7 nov 2019: *Decomposition Theorems for Automorphism Groups of Trees*, Local Seminar, The University of Newcastle.

-* *Free Products of Graphs*, AMSI Connect Conference, University of Melbourne, 08/02/2019.
+* 8 Feb 2019: *Free Products of Graphs*, AMSI Connect Conference, University of Melbourne.

-* *Free Products of Graphs*, Local Seminar, The University of Newcastle, 15/12/2018.
+* 15 Dec 2018: *Free Products of Graphs*, Local Seminar, The University of Newcastle.